Sides for sandwiches are necessary because there are many cases when a single sandwich is not enough.

 Total time: 1 hour and 5 minutes

-The butternut squash season starts in fall and extends to winter, so you can say this is a fall or winter soup.
+The butternut squash season starts in fall and extends to winter, so you can say this is an iconic side dish in fall or winter.
 There’s nothing tricky in making this soup, but taking a few notes will help you obtain a mouthwatering result.

 The first note is using butter exclusively.
 It rounds out the soup’s flavor.
 Don’t use heavy cream because it will weigh down the dish altogether.
 Secondly, a stand blender is the best equipment to blend the soup to give it a certain creaminess.